-- 9. All credits earned through the successful completion of college courses originating with other institutions through the Internet, distance learning (DL) or the SUNY Learning Network (SLN courses) will be treated as transfer credit because they were not completed under the direct supervision of the college.
+- 7. A transfer course in which a grade of D was earned cannot be used to replace (with a grade of T) a grade of D for a SUNY Delhi course. - 8.
+A Delhi student choosing to complete degree requirements through the transfer of credit from another accredited institution (in absentia) must complete the Agreement for Completion of Degree Requirements in Absentia form.
+This form should be completed in consultation with the student's advisor.
+Also, students will have to obtain approval from their school dean following consultation with his/her advisor.
+An AOS degree Applied Technologies student wishing to complete requirements at another accredited institution (in absentia) for a Delhi AAS degree at another must complete a Change of Curriculum Request form.
+Any changes in the approved plan must also have prior approval.
+The Agreement for Completion of Degree Requirements in Absentia takes effect following the conclusion of the student's final semester enrolled at the College.
+For further information pertaining to this agreement for Completion of Degree Requirements in Absentia refer to Academic Policy 1.35-1-I. - 9.
+All credits earned through the successful completion of college courses originating with other institutions through the Internet, distance learning (DL) or the SUNY Learning Network (SLN courses) will be treated as transfer credit because they were not completed under the direct supervision of the college.
 Any student who completes an Internet, distance learning (DL) or the SUNY Learning Network (SLN) course originating with, and under the direct supervision of the college, will receive both Delhi credit and grades. - 10.
-An academically dismissed student, or one who has been suspended, cannot transfer credits to the college until he/she applies for readmission and regains matriculated status.
-An expelled student can never transfer credits to the college.

-- 11. Transfer credits count in the credit hour total needed for graduation, and transfer students must meet the retention standards appropriate to their credit hour standing (see Section 1.384). - 12.
-All Advanced Placement Exams (see section 1.34-6, CLEP exams (see Section 1.34-7), New York University Foreign Language Proficiency exams (see Section 1.34-8), and Military/ACE credit will be treated as transfer credits. - 2.
+An academically dismissed student, or one who has been suspended, cannot transfer credits to the college until they apply for readmission and regains matriculated status.
+An expelled student can never transfer credits to the college. - 11.
+Transfer credits count in the credit hour total needed for graduation, and transfer students must meet the retention standards appropriate to their credit hour standing (see Section 1.384). - 12.
+All Advanced Placement Exams (see section 1.34-6, CLEP exams (see Section 1.34-7), New York University Foreign Language Proficiency exams (see Section 1.34-8), and Military/ACE credit will be treated as transfer credits. - 1.
 Substitution or Waiver of Courses - a.
-Physical Education

-The requirement for Physical Education may be waived upon the recommendation of the College Physician to the Provost for health reasons and by the Provost for extenuating circumstances.
-Health and Physical Education requirements may be waived for veterans if the veteran files a waiver, which is available from the Office of Records and Registration.
+Physical Education The requirement for Physical Education may be waived upon the recommendation of the College Physician to the Provost for health reasons and by the Provost for extenuating circumstances.
+Health and Physical Education requirements may be waived for veterans if the veteran files a waiver, which is available from the Office of Records and Registration. - b.
+Credit Courses

-- b.
-Credit Courses - 1.
-In the instance that a student presents exceptional capabilities in a particular area, and after consultation with their faculty advisor, a student may petition their department chair or division dean to substitute or waive a particular course requirement in a curriculum.
+- 2. In the instance that a student presents exceptional capabilities in a particular area, and after consultation with their faculty advisor, a student may petition their school dean to substitute or waive a particular course requirement in a curriculum.
 In the instance that the request for course substitution or waiver pertains to any General Education requirement, the approval of the Provost will also be required.
-Either of these petitions must be documented by completing the Substitution or Waiver Form (see form in the c.
+Either of these petitions must be documented by completing the Substitution or Waiver Form (see form in the Appendix). - 3.
+In addition, the school dean may waive course requirements because of extenuating circumstances (misadvisement and course cancellations).
+In such instances, however, an appropriate course must be substituted. - a.
 Course Substitution Policy For Students With Disabilities